The Internet of Things (IoT) is one of the most disruptive game changers. It creates a deluge of data that needs to be harnessed.

-One of the most disruptive game changers occurring right now is the Internet of Things (IoT).
-The latest insight from Chetan Sharma Consulting tells us, that in 2016, the number of new IoT devices being added in the US by mobile operators has exceeded the number of phones and tablets combined.
-That is an amazing statistic, that opens up enormous potential for companies that are – innovative.
+That is an amazing statistic, that opens up enormous potential for companies that are innovative.
 This also presents a huge technical challenge for the operators of these devices, because how can they manage all of this data?

 1. Link your IoT data with accurate master data to obtain insights

 When you connect IoT with master data management, you are able to link the data being captured with the device across any data domain, such as: customer, location, asset, product, employee, etc. This powerful data relationship enables businesses to obtain the correct insight across the business while leveraging existing solid architecture.
 Any IoT initiative will benefit from this foundation of data, as well as generate even more useful and real-time information.
-As a ‘Systems of Innovation’ that can be the differentiation in a competitive market, and empower the business to deliver better customer experiences.
+As a system of innovation that can be the differentiation in a competitive market and empower the business to deliver better customer experiences.

-With the IoT and master data management, a brand manager will be able to use the generated data, link it to the specific swimsuit or child's sun hat, and then aggregate that data at the product line level.
-This data now becomes important information in a product lifecycle management process and it will assist the designers in making the right enhancements for next season – all based on trusted accurate data.
+With the IoT and master data management, a brand manager will be able to use the generated data, link it to the specific smart watch, and then aggregate that data at the product line level.
+This data now becomes important information in a product lifecycle management process, and it will assist the designers in making the right enhancements for next season – all based on trusted accurate data.

 2. Empower your stakeholders with IoT data via your master data management platform

-This data goldmine can be the silver bullet, as trusted IoT information managed in your master data management solution is then shared throughout your organization’s information supply chain.
-The ability these disparate systems hold in harnessing the IoT data will become a game changer for organizations who have the guts to take on an IoT initiave.
+This data goldmine can be key as trusted IoT information managed in your master data management solution is then shared throughout your organization’s information supply chain.
+The ability these disparate systems hold in harnessing the IoT data will become a game changer for organizations who have the guts to take on an IoT initiative.
 If companies can embed this innovation into the DNA of their employees, they will be able to watch both their customers and relevant stakeholders benefit from the data-driven changes ahead.

 The master data management solution will become the binding element of IoT initiatives that organizations use to orchestrate data to other applications in the IT architecture landscape, delivering value-adding insights.
 Having such aggregated and linked views will allow organizations to become proactive, as they will have the opportunity to implement processes that perform real-time analytics on the comprehensive volume of data in motion.